List of Doraemon characters: Sewashi

+Mrs. Honekawa

 Mrs. Honekawa (スネ夫の母, Suneo no Haha) is Suneo's mother.
 She sports curly hair and shares a fox-like face with her son and husband.
 She loves Suneo very much and spoils him badly.
 She is generous to Suneo's friends, but just like her son, she likes to show off her jewellery or branded handbags and sometimes makes Nobita's mother jealous.
 In the episode "Mother Vs. Rich Mother Battle," she became Tamako's rival after eating the Rival-Making steak and competes with Tamako to see who makes the tastiest curry.
 In the 30 years special, she is seen as just as odd and mischievous as her son.
 She and her husband love to travel.
 She has a fear of dinosaurs.